ptec-hjg/kivitendo-docker/README.md

 To make sure that the data stored in the kivitendo / postgresql database is not lost when the image is stopped and started again, we defined all those '-v ...' options above.

-To link those volumes to your working directory, issue these commands:
+To link those volumes to your working directory for easy access, issue these commands:

 ```bash
 ln -s /var/lib/docker/volumes/kivid_templ/_data ~/kivitendo/kivid_templ